Update: This post was updated on July 27, 2022 to reflect the latest developments in Microsoft 365.

 Office 365 and on-premises Exchange offer some native means of protection against losing precious data.
-Lately, a lot of changes have been introduced in the Exchange Security & Compliance Center.
 A retention policy and a litigation hold can be used to add a layer of protection against data loss.
-At first glance, they seem similar: they both are accessed from Office 365 Security & Compliance Center and serve the same purpose.
+At first glance, they seem similar: they both serve the same purpose.
 However, in the table below you can see that there are some differences and they are not minor.

 But before the actual comparison, let us look at those features separately.